Tips For Warm Home Office In The Winter

 Curtains are not just for privacy but for warmth retention.
 If you for some reason you didn’t have them you’d certainly feel the difference, particularly in winter.
 You can actually put up thicker curtains in the winter and lighter curtains during summer months.
 The amount of energy you’ll save in winter will make it absolutely worthwhile.

-While natural, wood-burning fireplaces look good, they can actually end up drawing in cold air from around your home, due to the ‘stack effect’.
+While natural, wood-burning fireplaces or electric fireplaces look good, they can actually end up drawing in cold air from around your home, due to the ‘stack effect’.
 Make sure you get some form of glass fronting to surround your fireplace once the wood or coal has been consumed so that the warm air doesn’t get evacuated out of the chimney.
 Keep the flue closed when it is not in use, otherwise, it’s like having a window open during those frosty, wintry months.

 5. Ceiling Fans